heitorchang/good-practice/django_wsvincent.md

 STATICFILES_DIRS defines the location of static files in local development.

-STATIC_ROOT is the location of static files for production (collectstatic will complie all files across the project)
+STATIC_ROOT is the location of static files for production (collectstatic will compile all files across the project)

 ```
 STATIC_URL = '/static/'